Where everything's made with love

 You’ll need a can opener, a strainer, a sharp knife, a cutting board, and a big bowl.
 Begin by opening the black beans, corn, and black-eyed peas.

-Remove the seeds from the green pepper (you can use a red pepper instead if you like!), dice it, and add it to the bowl.
+Remove the seeds from the green pepper, dice it, and add it to the mixture.
+(A red bell pepper works well, too!)

-Whisk the sugar, red wine vinegar, lime juice, olive oil, garlic powder, salt, and pepper in a separate bowl and pour it over the vegetables.
-Now, gently mix everything together.
+In a separate bowl, whisk together the sugar, red wine vinegar, lime juice, olive oil, garlic powder, salt, and pepper.

 Serve up this amazing cowboy caviar with some sturdy tortilla chips, and watch that bowl empty before your eyes!
 It’s hard to stop once you start eating it!
 What are you waiting for?
 Saddle up and give Cowboy Caviar a try.
 Your taste buds will thank you, partner!